Potassium (K⁺) Test: Meaning, Functions, Causes, Symptoms, Normal Range & Complete Guide

 Arrhythmia

-An abnormal or irregular heartbeat caused by electrical disturbances in the heart.
+An abnormal heart rhythm caused by changes in the heart’s electrical activity.

 Diuretic

-A medication that increases urine output to remove excess salt and water from the body.
+A medication that increases urine output and can influence electrolyte balance.

 Hypokalemia